Best Consignment Stores in Chicago That Pick Up (2026)

 Ready to skip the hassle?

-Sale Advisor picks up, lists, delivers, and gets you paid.
-Free in-home estimate.
-No upfront cost.
+Sale Advisor picks up your items, sells them, delivers to buyers, and gets you paid.
+In-home consultation.
+No cost.
 No obligation.